-Northamptonshire village makes the switch to a biomass district heating scheme.
+Northamptonshire village makes the switch to a biomass heat network.

 The picturesque and historic village of Castle Ashby, Northamptonshire, is made up of 73 commercial and residential dwellings and dates back to 1306.

 Many of the residents suffered from high energy bills from using a mixture of electric heaters, oil boilers and inefficient domestic gas boilers for heating and hot water.

 Lord Compton, the owner of the Castle Ashby estate sought to reduce the carbon emissions of the village and lower fuel bills for the residents.
 He championed a sustainable district heating network as a way of removing the reliance on fossil fuels.